tanwanirahul/mlnd/Projects/capstone/capstone_report.md

 ![Sample Images](images/sample_training_images_2.png)

 The schematic above shows the various classes and corresponding images.
+Here, the min and max captures the minimum and maximum pixel value observed for the image.
+The values between 0 and 255 indicate we are using the 8 bits to capture the R/G/B channel values and that the images are are not normalized.

 Let us analyze the images belonging to the same class to understand how similar / disimilar they look.

 ######Variability for the same class: